RobertRostohar/SDS-Framework/utilities/SDS-Convert/README.md

 # SDS-Convert
-Convert SDS data recordings to selected format, based on descriptions found in YAML files.
+Convert SDS data recordings to selected format, based on descriptions found in metadata (YAML) files.
 By default raw timestamps are used for the output file.
 User can override this behaviour using `--normalize` flag.
 Output timestamps will then start with 0.
 User can also select start and stop tick for the data to be converter to the specified format using `--start-tick <tick>` and `--stop-tick <tick>` respectively.
 Both parameters are based on